2014–15 Montreal Canadiens season: Off-season

 Defenceman Douglas Murray, forward George Parros and forward Thomas Vanek became free agents.
 On July 1, 2014, captain Brian Gionta signed with the Buffalo Sabres, being joined by defenseman Josh Gorges, who was traded to the team the same day for the Minnesota Wild's 2016 second round pick previously acquired in a trade for Matt Moulson.
-Notable free agent signing included defenseman Tom Gilbert, centre Manny Malhotra and prospect Jiri Sekac, formally of the Kontinental Hockey League (KHL).
+Notable free agent signings included defenseman Tom Gilbert, centre Manny Malhotra and prospect Jiri Sekac, formally of the Kontinental Hockey League (KHL).
 On August 2, 2014, after months of ongoing negotiations, defenceman P. K. Subban signed an eight-year contract extension worth $72 million, avoiding salary arbitration.
 Subban becomes the highest paid defenseman through the 2014–15 season.

 Hockey operations changes included Daniel Lacroix and Rob Ramage being appointed assistant coach and player development coach, respectively.
 Ramage had previously played for the Canadiens and was part of the 1993 Stanley Cup Championship team, while Lacroix worked as assistant coach with the Hamilton Bulldogs, the Canadiens' main affiliate team in the American Hockey League (AHL) during the 2009–10 season.
 The Canadiens also announced a reorganization within the hockey department.
 Rick Dudley was named senior vice president, hockey operations.
 Scott Mellanby was promoted to assistant general manager, to work along with Larry Carriere.
 Trevor Timmins was appointed vice president of player personnel, as well as retaining his responsibilities as the club's director of amateur scouting.

 On June 18, 2014, it was announced that hall of famer Guy Lapointe would be honored by having his number 5 jersey retired during the 2014–15 season.
 Lapointe will become the 18th player to be honoured by the organization with jersey retirement and the second with the number 5, joining the late Bernie Geoffrion.

 For only the second time in franchise history, the Canadiens did not name a captain, instead opting for four alternate captains for the season.
 On September 15, team management named Andrei Markov, Max Pacioretty, Tomas Plekanec and P. K. Subban alternative captains.

 The 2014–15 season also marked changes to television broadcast rights to the Canadiens; Réseau des sports renewed its French-language television rights to the team, agreeing to a 12-year extension.
 Due to Quebecor Media's exclusive national French-language broadcast rights to the NHL, RDS will now only be able to broadcast games in the team's blackout region of Quebec and eastern Canada.
 Regional television rights in English were acquired by Sportsnet East in a three-year deal announced by Rogers on September 2, 2014.
 Three regional games will also be broadcast by City Montreal.